phukkoo/Coursera_getdata_assignment/CodeBook.md

    All this data from test/train will be merged to form one set of data.
 3. Meta data assocaited with the features and activities will be read features.txt and activity_labels.txt.
 4. The readings data got from y_test/train.txt will be filtered out only to give us those reading that are associated with means and standard deviations.
 Hence the element( column ) size will come down from 561 to 68
+5. I have decided to go with the feature name which have been listed above , as the descriptive variable name.
+The main reason being that they are quite long and have I made it more descriptive they may not be any more useful.
+The current feature names are not too elaborate or short and according to me serve thepurpose and are in line with the tidy data principles.
-5. Once we have the data is the above format , it is grouped_by the Subject and Activity to get the average values for the above measurements.
+6. Once we have the data is the above format , it is grouped_by the Subject and Activity to get the average values for the above measurements.
 All this is achieved by using the dplyr library .
-6. Once 180 observation with the required num of observation are got, it is melted down using the gather function from the tidyr package to get a tidy_data txt file in the narrow format of 11880 rows X 4 columns ( Subject, Activity, Measure ad Value)
+7. Once 180 observation with the required num of observation are got, it is melted down using the gather function from the tidyr package to get a tidy_data txt file in the narrow format of 11880 rows X 4 columns ( Subject, Activity, Measure ad Value)

 ##Description of the variables in the tiny_data.txt file